I'm a 66 year old retired guy.

 Joseph Campbell used to say "Follow your bliss".
 He wrote The Heroes Journey and The Power of Myth; among others.

-Campbell talked about heroes, warriors and journeys.
+Campbell talked about heroes, warriors and journeys (influenced Lucas and the creation of Star Wars).

 Another book that influenced me in my thirties was The Way of the Peaceful Warrior (Dan Millman).